 Here’s my contribution to the debate, take them for what you will:

 Re: question #1: How should we define “sound doctrine and truth”?

 “Sound doctrine” is in the eye of the beholder, and truth ≠ certainty.

 Everything we read, including scripture, is interpreted through the lens of a lifetime of experiences.
 In addition, even the numerous translations of scripture have given subtle differences to the meaning of words and phrases.
 And, to me, this is a good thing.

-The mark of a true Christian is the discernment of the Holy Spirit, and that they “have ears to hear.”
+Shouldn’t the mark of a true Christian be in our deferment to the promptings of the Holy Spirit in her many forms?
+And, that we “have ears to hear”?

 Re: questions #2: Where is the mindset to “When possible, counterattack and defend yourself” affirmed through this sound doctrine and truth?

 In Luke 6, Jesus says, “Blessed are you when people hate you and when they exclude you and revile you and spurn your name as evil, on account of the Son of Man!
 Rejoice in that day, and leap for joy, for behold, your reward is great in heaven; for so their fathers did to the prophets.
 (Luke 6:22-23)